VenkateshKondapalli/ai-resume-analyzer/Ai_Resume_Analyzer Backend/README.md

 # 🧠 AI Resume Analyzer — Backend

-A **production-grade backend** for an AI-powered Resume Analyzer that combines deterministic skill analysis, LLM explanations, dynamic JD-aware scoring, and RAG-based knowledge augmentation.
+A **production-grade backend** for an AI-powered Resume Analyzer that combines deterministic skill analysis, LLM explanations, dynamic JD-aware scoring, RAG-based knowledge augmentation, and ATS simulation.

 Built with **clean architecture**, **phase-based evolution**, and **future scalability** in mind.